 • They did not consult with you prior to changing any parts and you therefore could not manage your expectation of what your bill might be.

 • They did not provide drop-off services when your car was ready

 • They did not review the work completed with you.
 As a matter of fact, you collected a bill from the reception desk, settled your payment, and were handed your car keys.

 • Any billing queries were challenged and also had to be escalated to the manager.

-Steve Jobs said, “You have to start with the customer experience and work backwards to the technology.”
+Steve Jobs said, “You have to start with the customer experience and work backward to the technology.”
 What amazing insight!
-As you consider the policies, procedures and standards of operation for your company, it is important to think about whether they will enhance or frustrate customers.
+As you consider the policies, procedures, and standards of operation for your company, it is important to think about whether they will enhance or frustrate customers.